Cookie Policy

 Granting us permission to use cookies

-If the settings on your software that you are using to view this website (your browser) are adjusted to accept cookies we take this, and your continued use of our website, to mean that you are consenting to this.
-Should you wish to remove or not use cookies from our site you can learn how to do this below, however doing so will likely mean that our site will not work as you would expect.
+For cookies that do not fall within the definition of strictly necessary cookies, a cookie banner will pop up when you visit our Site.
+If the settings on the software that you are using to view our Site (your browser) are adjusted to accept cookies, we take this, your acceptance of our cookie banner and your continued use of our Site, to mean that you are consenting to this.
+Should you wish to remove or not use cookies from our Site you can learn how to do this below, however, doing so will likely mean that our Site will not work as you would expect.

-• Determining if you are logged in or not
+• To determining if you are logged in or not;

-• Allowing you to view and add information to the site
+• To allowing you to view and add information to our Site; and

 There is no way to prevent these cookies being set other than to not use our site.